BEng/MEng Joint Computing and Mathematics

 Scottish Advanced Highers

-Our standard minimum Scottish Advanced Higher offer is: A1A1A or A1A1AA with an A1 in Maths and A1 in Further Maths.
-Typical offers also require STEP II/III.
+Our standard minimum Scottish Advanced Higher offer is: A1A1A or A1A1AA with an A1 in Maths and A1 in Maths of Mechanics.
+Typical offers also require STEP I/II/III.

 We only accept students from the two high-quality UK foundation courses described below.
 These are specialised courses for overseas students whose home qualifications are not usually accepted for study at UK universities.

 The University Preparatory Certificate for Science and Engineering is a high quality foundation programme.
-Our standard minimum offer is 80% or above, including Advanced Maths.
+Our standard minimum offer is 80% or above, with 80% in Maths and 80% in Biology, Chemistry or Physics.

 Insufficient UK Qualifications